HarshKapadia2/networking/ipsec.md

   - Uses UDP on port 500 if NAT is not being used.
 (If the packet is not originating from a local network, but from a public IP, NAT is not needed.)
   - If no public IP, the UDP is used on port 4500 for NAT.
 - Phase 1.5
-  - Optional negotiations for Extended authentication, Mode Configuration, etc.
+  - Optional negotiations for Extended Authentication (XAUTH), Mode Configuration (mode-config), etc.
 - Phase 2 (Data plane)
   - Main goal: Estabish encrypted tunnel to send user data securely, by negotiating data protection params.
   - Uses the Quick mode and does its work in two messages as a authentication has already been done.